firstpromoter/fpr-instructions/integrations/php.md

 # Adding FirstPromoter to your custom PHP website

-To get the best results for tracking, It is ideal to set this up on all the marketing or landing pages.
-Please note that this process mainly requires a developer.
-Remember to always check your browser’s console for any errors or issues.
+To get the best results for tracking, it is ideal to set this up on all the marketing or landing pages. **Please note that this setup requires a developer.** Remember to  check your browser’s console for any errors.
 Happy coding! 😊

 ## Main tracking script